robbie-webbe/stonks_alerts/README.md

     * Distance estimate 6kpc.
     * Fit to spectrum with nH 1.04 x 10^22 and power law 2.12.
     * Estimated luminosity 3.46 x 10^32 erg/s at 6kpc.
+    * Need to check pervious observation to constrain change in luminosity/spectrum.

 **0934201001**
 + Source 19 - True source.
 M1 U5.
 Screenshot, lightcurve, and spectra created.